 - In Harry Potter and the Deathly Hallows Part I, as in the novel, Hermione does this to herself in order to protect her parents from Voldemort's forces coming after her.
-It's a real Tear Jerker moment when you see her cast the spell, holding back tears, and her parents are acting like nothing's wrong as their only child is erased from their minds and all of their family photos.
 Word of God stated that she later reversed the spell, but it still shows the length she goes to protect her family.

-- In the ending of Pans Labyrinth, Big Bad Captain Vidal, accepting defeat, asks Mercedes to at least tell his newborn son what time he died, but Mercedes coldly tells him that she will make sure that Vidal's son will never even know his name before shooting him dead.
+- In the ending of Pan's Labyrinth, Big Bad Captain Vidal, accepting defeat, asks Mercedes to at least tell his newborn son what time he died, but Mercedes coldly tells him that she will make sure that Vidal's son will never even know his name before her brother Pedro shoots him dead.

 - In Skyfall, Silva tries to get M to say his real name once he's captured.
 M retorts that his real name is listed on the memorial wall of the MI6 building he attacked, and she'll have it struck off.

 - Wing Commander has the pilots intentionally do this with their fellow pilots who have died, so they won't lose morale when their buddies/lovers are killed.
 They aren't dead; they simply never existed.